 Why do we need a Hyperloop?
 A growing global economy requires faster, cheaper, safer and more efficient transportation modes.
-Our roads, airports and ports are congested.
-We haven’t had a new mode of transport in 100 years and we’re due for one, especially one that is 100% electric, quiet, and has a smaller footprint than other modes.
-Hyperloop is additive to all existing forms of transportation and will integrate seamlessly into the existing transport ecosystem.
+Our roads, airports, and ports are congested.
+We haven’t had a new form of transport in 100 years, and we’re due for one, especially one that is emission-free, energy efficient, quiet and has a smaller footprint than other modes.
+Hyperloop is additive to existing forms of transportation and will integrate seamlessly with the transport ecosystem.

 Is Elon Musk an investor or affiliated with Hyperloop One?
 No, but we share the same goal of wanting to see Hyperloop become a reality worldwide.
 Hyperloop One is proud to sponsor several teams in SpaceX’s Hyperloop Pod Competition.

 Where will the first Hyperloop get built?
-There are numerous opportunities both in and outside the U.S. Construction is well underway on our own full-scale Development Loop (Devloop) in the Nevada desert, combining all the sub-systems: pod, tube, vacuum, levitation, propulsion and braking.
+There are numerous opportunities both in and outside the U.S. Construction is nearing completion on our full-system Development Loop (Devloop) in the Nevada desert, combining the pod, tube, vacuum, levitation, propulsion, and braking.
 Once we successfully validate our technology in a series of successful test runs in 2017, we will progress toward building proof of operations facilities around the world to obtain international safety and certification standards.
 Our goal is to have three systems in service by 2021.

 What is the Hyperloop One Global Challenge?
 It’s our worldwide competition to find the world’s best Hyperloop routes.
-Response has been great: More than 2600 teams registered for the Challenge.
+The response has been great: More than 2600 teams registered for the Challenge.
 We’ve had applications from governments, regional groups, universities and private companies in more than 100 countries.
 The field is now narrowed down to 35 semi-finalists from every continent (except Antarctica).
-Registration is closed and winners will be announced in 2017.
+Registration is closed, and winners will be announced in 2017.

 How much will the Hyperloop cost to build and operate?

 How much will tickets cost?
-Hard to say as it will depend greatly on the route but the goal is make it affordable for everyone.
+Difficult to say as it will depend greatly on the route, but the goal is to make it affordable for everyone.
 For example, our projections for routes on mainland Finland and Sweden puts the ticket price at around 18 euros.

 Are you building a Hyperloop between San Francisco and Los Angeles?